strakaj/Automatic-Human-Pose-Estimation-using-Neural-Network/README.md

 This repository contains codes used in the master’s thesis: **Automatic Human Pose Estimation using Neural Network**.

 In `model` directory are two models.
 Models are created as modifications of the DePOTR model: [POTR](https://github.com/mhruz/POTR).
+Results can be found [here](https://github.com/strakaj/Automatic-Human-Pose-Estimation-using-Neural-Network/tree/main/scripts).

 ## Installation
 Create conda environment for models: